 Deployment Pipelines represents a native feature within the Power BI Service to allow an organisation to apply a 3-stage release process to ensure new and changed Power BI Dashboards, Reports and Datasets are deployed via a workflow to allow separate development, testing and deployment Workspaces.
 The feature is Premium only, however it is available in the Azure Power BI Embedded capacity and can be leveraged by organisations with an Azure subscription.

-Aggregations ALM Architecture C# Certification Community Databricks Data Engineering Data Factory Dataflows Data Flows Data Lake Data Lakehouse Data Saturdays Data Warehouse ebook Enterprise Event Hubs Events Frameworks Logical Data Warehouse Power BI Power Query Purview Real-time Round-up Self-Service BI Sessions SQL Serverless Streaming Synapse Analytics TSQL2sday Tutorial
+Aggregations ALM Architecture C# Certification Community Databricks Data Engineering Data Factory Data Flows Dataflows Data Lake Data Lakehouse Data Saturdays Data Warehouse Dedicated SQL Pools ebook Enterprise Event Hubs Events Frameworks Logical Data Warehouse Power BI Power Query Purview Real-time Round-up Security Self-Service BI Serverless SQL Sessions Snowflake SQL Serverless Streaming Synapse Analytics TSQL2sday Tutorial